Come late spring or early summer in Tichigan, you probably can't wait to get out on your boat. Be aware that you might have some uninvited company.

-A fishing boat covered up for many months in Tichigan is ideal living space for creepy-crawlies.
-They love the living space inside.
+A pontoon boat covered up for many months in Tichigan is ideal habitat for critters.
+They love the cool inside.
 With its many crevices and compartments, a watercraft offers friendly confines.
-Critters get active in spring laying eggs.
+Spiders get active in spring laying eggs.

-The stage is set for an unwanted surprise – a welcoming party of Tichigan multi-legged residents – when you pull off the cover for the first time.
+The stage is set for an unwanted surprise – a welcoming party of Tichigan critters – when you pull off the cover for the first time.

-Sure, you could engage in attempted insect removal, or try to get rid of the unwelcome guests on your own.
+Sure, you could engage in attempted insect removal, or try to get rid of the insects on your own.

-Here's an easier, faster solution: Have us spray your boat at the beginning or end of the boating season.
-Proactive pest control will kill and control critters throughout your boat.
-You'll save time, not to mention the irritation of an multi-legged inhabitant unexpectedly visiting you or a guest.
+Here's an easier, faster solution: Have us spray your ski boat at the beginning or end of the boating season.
+Proactive pest control will kill and control bugs throughout your boat.
+You'll save time, not to mention the irritation of an six-legged critter unexpectedly visiting you or a guest.

 Given that some spiders (such as the brown recluse) have venomous bites, protecting against them is common sense.
 Please remember that pontoon boat treatment must be done before a boat is put in the waters of Tichigan.

-For many people in Tichigan, southeast WI and northern Illinois, summer is all about boating.
-Click here to schedule a sail boat application, so that you can be sure the only guests aboard will be invited ones.
+For many people in Tichigan, southeast Wisconsin and northern Illinois, summer is all about boating.
+Click here to schedule a pontoon boat treatment, so that you can be sure the only guests aboard will be invited ones.